Blog

 Do You Need Help With Your Hurricane Ian Claim?

 If you were insured by UPC and are struggling to get your Hurricane Ian damage repaired or obtain coverage after UPC went under, you should contact an experienced insurance attorney to help you with your insurance claim.
 Before hiring any insurance attorney, ask them these five important questions first and make sure you are satisfied with their answers.
 Never forget that the decision who to hire is up to you.
-At Taylor, Warren, Weidner & Hancock, our experienced insurance attorneys have been helping homeowners with hurricane insurance claims as far back as Hurricane Opal in 1995, and we never charge any fee or cost to simply answer your questions and review your insurance claim.
+At Taylor, Warren, Weidner, Hancock & Barnes, our experienced insurance attorneys have been helping homeowners with hurricane insurance claims as far back as Hurricane Opal in 1995, and we never charge any fee or cost to simply answer your questions and review your insurance claim.
 Do not hesitate to contact us for help with your hurricane insurance claim.

 About the Author